Client Updates

 Exemptions

-The amended Executive Regulations include several exemptions from the application of the Egyptian merger control regime.
-Temporary acquisitions of securities by a business trading force on 1 June 2024.
+The new pre-closing regime will fully enter into force on 1 June 2024.
 All transactions not closed by 31 May 2024 are subject to the new regime.
 Still, there remains some ambiguity since amended Executive Regulations failed to clarify certain issues, such as the calculation of fines.

 Furthermore, it remains to be seen how ECA will apply the new pre-closing notification regime in practice.
 Still, we can safely say today that the amendments will have far reaching implications for companies and investors with engagements in Egypt or those transacting with them.
 Since there is no local nexus test, transactions targeting undertakings with no connection to Egypt may require notification.
 Furthermore, considering the extremely broad interpretation of change of control minority acquisitions, with which a purchaser acquirers typical minority shareholder rights, may also require notification.